dangdeptrai29/InCollege-Project/README.md

 ### Automated Testing (Recommended)

-#### Run All Epic 8 Test Cases
+#### Run All Epic 10 Test Cases

-To verify the stability of the Alpha release, we utilize robust scripts for both formal regression and unstructured exploratory testing.
+To verify the stability of the application, we utilize robust scripts for both formal regression and unstructured exploratory testing.

 1. Regression Testing

 This script (`run_epic10_tests.sh`) runs formally predefined test cases from Epics 1-9 to confirm existing functionality remains intact after bug fixes and enhancements.

 - To run: